teisdbr/winlibrs-docs-test/faq.md

 ### Benefits
 * Error Checking and Validation via an API (https://validator.librs.org).
   * Note: We're currently working on a way to open that up to Vendors so they can implement error checking directly in their RMS.
-Expected Delivery September 2020.
 * No need for Agencies to learn NIBRS standards, or purchase and RMS that has to know how to report to both the State and FBI.
 * Appropriate and consistent records keeping in your Agency's RMS.
 * As of 2021 it will be the only way for Agencies to comply with their reporting requirements.